jsoma/tabletop/README.md

 ### Like how easy?

+**Step One:** make a Google Spreadsheet and "Publish to Web."

+**Step Two:** Write a page that invokes Tabletop with the published URL Google gives you.

     function init() {
       Tabletop.init( { key: '0AmYzu_s7QHsmdDNZUzRlYldnWTZCLXdrMXlYQzVxSFE',
-                       callback: function(data, tabletop) { console.log(data) },
+                       callback: function(data, tabletop) {
+	                       console.log(data)
+                       },
                        simpleSheet: true } )
     }

-Will give you
+**Step Three:** Enjoy your data!

     [ { name: "Carrot", category: "Vegetable", healthiness: "Adequate" },
       { name: "Pork Shoulder", category: "Meat", healthiness: "Questionable" }, { name: "Bubblegum", category: "Candy", healthiness: "Super High"} ]

-Yes, that easy.
+Yes, it's that easy.

 ## Getting Started

-You might have seen some instructions on [http://builtbybalance.com/Tabletop/](http://builtbybalance.com/Tabletop/), but please ignore them, because they're *super super out of date*.
-Probably don't *break* anything, but they sure ain't current (not my domain, can't take them down).
-These docs here are the most up-to-date, so treat them as the gospel truth!

-### 1) Getting your data out there
+### 1) Pubishing your Google Sheet

 _The first step is to get your data out into a form Tabletop can digest_

-Take a Google Spreadsheet.
+Make a [Google Spreadsheet](http://drive.google.com).
 Give it some column headers, give it some content.

     Name            Category   Healthiness
     Carrot          Vegetable  Adequate
     Pork Shoulder   Meat       Questionable
     Bubblegum       Candy      Super High

-In Google Docs, then go up to the `File` menu and pick `Publish to the web`.
-Fiddle with whatever you want, then click `Start publishing`.
+Now go up to the `File` menu and pick `Publish to the web`.
+Fiddle with the options, then click `Start publishing`.
 A URL will appear, something like `https://docs.google.com/spreadsheets/d/1sbyMINQHPsJctjAtMW0lCfLrcpMqoGMOJj6AN-sNQrc/pubhtml` (although it might look different if you're using an especially old or new Sheet).

 Copy that!
-In theory you're interested in the `1sbyMINQHPsJctjAtMW0lCfLrcpMqoGMOJj6AN-sNQrc` part but you can use the whole thing if you want.
+In theory you're interested in the `1sbyMINQHPsJctjAtMW0lCfLrcpMqoGMOJj6AN-sNQrc` but you can use the whole thing if you want.

 > **Note:** For an unknown reason that URL sometimes doesn't work, especially if it has a `/d/e` in it.
 If you get an error, 1) Open your spreadsheet, 2) Click the **Share** link in the upper right-hand corner, 3) `Change...` access to "On - Anyone with a link", and 4) try the URL Google provides you.